Choosing the right school website - a balanced approach

 Your school needs to have a school website - this is something the Department for Education are very clear on and must be followed.

 Every Local-Authority maintained school in England must publish specific information on their school website to comply with The School Information (England) (Amendment) Regulations 2012 and 2016 and other relevant legislation.

 Department for education

-However, who designs, builds and hosts this website is up to you (or potentially your Trust, if you’re part of a Multi-Academy Trust).
+However, content aside, the decision for who designs, builds and hosts your school website is up to you (or potentially your Trust, if you’re part of a Multi-Academy Trust).